 The group is trying to build on recent legal successes in Europe; on January 27, 2009, the European Union (EU) removed the group from its terrorist group list; the group had been so designated by the EU in 2002.
 In May 2008, a British appeals court determined that the group should no longer be considered a terrorist organization on the grounds that the British government did not provide "any reliable evidence" that the PMOI would "resort to terrorist activities in the future."
 Currently, the governments that still list the group as a "terrorist organization," include the United States, Canada, and Australia.
 In June 2003, France arrested about 170 opposition activists, including Maryam Rajavi (wife of PMOI founder Masoud Rajavi, whose whereabouts are unknown), the "President-elect" of the NCRI.
 She was released and remains based in France, and is frequently received by European parliamentarians and other politicians in Europe.
+On May 12, 2011, France dropped charges against Mrs. Rajavi and 23 other PMOI activists who remained under investigation, saying there was no evidence the PMOI conducted or backed violence against civilians, but only against regime personnel.
+Such action, in the view of the judges, constituted resistance, not terrorism.
+Nine of the 24 remain under investigation for embezzlement.

 In regard to the group's contesting its FTO designation by the State Department, in July 2008, the PMOI formally petitioned to the State Department that its designation be revoked, on the grounds that it renounced any use of terrorism in 2001.
 However, the State department announced in mid-January 2009 that the group would remain listed and it remained listed after the January 2010 review.
 In her March 1, 2011, testimony, Secretary Clinton said the Department would "carefully review" a July 16, 2010, Court of Appeals decision to ask the State Department to review the decision to retain the group on the FTO list; the decision was based on a ruling that the group had not been given proper opportunity to rebut allegations against it.
+An indication of the State Dept. decision might come in the 2010 State Department report on international terrorism, due out by April 30, 2011 (and delayed somewhat).
 H.Res.
-1431, introduced June 10, 2010, "invites the Secretary of State" to remove the PMOI from the FTO list.
-Some advocate that the United States not only remove the group from the FTO list but also enter an alliance with the group against Iran.
+60, introduced January 26, 2011, "urges" the Secretary of State to remove the PMOI from the FTO list.
+Some advocate that the United States not only remove the group from the FTO list but also enter an alliance with the group.